magstse/api-client/README.md

 + `/advertiser/landingpage.com/text_ads?token=XXX`
 + `/advertiser/landingpage.com/text_ads?token=XXX&country=United%20States`
 + `/advertiser/landingpage.com/text_ads?token=XXX&country=`

+The `advertiser` and `publisher` filters are used to limit data to specific domains.
+They can only be used opposite each other, i.e.:
++ `/advertiser/landingpage.com/text_ads?token=XXX&publisher=pagewithads.com`
++ `/publisher/apublisher.com/text_ads?token=XXX&advertiser=landingpage.com`

 However, the following requests are **not valid**, since they are missing the required `token` parameter: